Exercise, Guide, Home, Kiss House Team, Wellness | 16 August 2019

 As it can be hard to find the discipline to get yourself to do it at home, it helps to have a dedicated place where you can shut off and spend some time just for you.
 It’s not necessary to have anything special.
 You don’t need a studio or area complete with incense, candles, deity statues and the like (although that’s cool if it’s for you!).
 Ideally, you want space where you can get away from the outside world — either by closing the door or by letting the rest of the household know that you’re having some down time.

 For most people, a home yoga space will be used for other things as well — cooking, eating, watching TV, sleeping etc. If this is the case, try and have a few items to hand that you set out when it’s time to practice.
 This could be a blanket, candle, flowers, or perhaps an image — anything that reminds you that “it’s my time.”
 Or perhaps inspiring music will help you to feel prepared?
-If music is your thing it definitely doesn’t have to be of the relaxing new age variety — my favourite yoga class was taught against a backdrop of 90s hip hop.
-If your neighbours don’t mind, I say blast the tunes and go for it!
+If music is your thing it definitely doesn’t have to be of the relaxing new age variety.
+If your neighbours don’t mind, maybe blast the tunes and go for it!

 Once you’ve got your space sorted, you’re good to go.
 It’s as simple as that.